 For procurement leaders looking to strategically control spend after the pandemic chaos of 2020, maintenance, repair and operations (MRO) procurement can get pushed to the wayside.
 MRO is a vast category with a high degree of complexity that can stymie cost-optimization initiatives.

-The good news: with the right plan in place, it is possible to make a significant impact on the bottom line through MRO sourcing, procurement and management.
+The good news: With the right plan in place, MRO sourcing strategy, procurement and management can make a significant impact on the bottom line.

 Not all aspects of MRO are the same.
 Classifying MRO parts into more than just OEM and non-OEM categories enables greater focus on the parts that have an outsized impact on the business.

-Specialty parts in particular can make up to 25-35% of total MRO spend, and be extremely important for maintaining operations.
+Specialty parts in particular can make up to 25-35% of total MRO spend and are extremely important for maintaining operations and sourcing MRO.

 Distinguishing specialty parts from commodity or OEM parts can make opportunities apparent that would otherwise have gone unnoticed.

 Commodity parts, for instance, are often less difficult to substitute with similar products from other distributors.